AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/allocadia-modules.md

 You can create a connection to your Allocadia account directly from inside an Allocadia module.

-1. In any Allocadia module, click **Add**next to the Connection field.
+1. In any Allocadia module, click **Add** next to the Connection field.
 1. Select whether you want to use the North America server or the Europe server.
 1. Enter your Username and Password.
-1. Click **Continue**to create the connection and go back to the module.
+1. Click **Continue** to create the connection and go back to the module.

 ## Allocadia modules and their fields

 When you configure Allocadia modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Allocadia fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)